 Needless to say this brought the restrictions imposed on the size and the strength of the German armed forces to an abrupt end.
 The next four years saw the rapid expansion of the German Army; a transformation from General Seeckt’s Reichswehr into Hitler’s Wehrmacht.

-In September 1939 the German Army went to war with forces which, although well-trained in the latest concepts of mechanised warfare, had gained little combat experience except in the Spanish Civil War; and that had been very limited.
-Much of the specialised motorised equipment had yet to reach the field armies and so all the non-panzer and non-motorised divisions still travelled on foot and relied mainly on horses to haul their equipment and artillery.
+In September 1939 the German Army went to war with forces which, although well-trained in the latest concepts of mechanized warfare, had gained little combat experience except in the Spanish Civil War; and that had been very limited.
+Much of the specialized motorized equipment had yet to reach the field armies and so all the non-panzer and non-motorized divisions still traveled on foot and relied mainly on horses to haul their equipment and artillery.